 Like Bernard Malamud’s protagonist in his novel, The Fixer, we are not political, and yet we are part of this world and its joys and woes.
 Solidarity is hardly adequate as a term to describe that which now needs our sympathy and support.
-There are so many in need, victims of cruelty, political expediency, apathy, and hostility.
+There are so many in need, victims of cruelty, political expediency, prejudice, apathy, exploitation, and hostility.

-We all are weak human beings, with the same human needs– food, shelter, education, refuge from struggle, and protection of life.
+We all are weak human beings, with the same basic human needs– food, shelter, education, refuge from struggle, and protection of life.

-We are all human beings, and deserve and have human rights, the rights to free speech, freedom of religion, or freedom from religion if we wish, the right to define ourselves and our needs, the right to choose those who govern and who promulgate and execute the laws we live by and under, the right to our individual and collective desire for peace and security, to a world in which all our children can grow free up from the horrible intrusions of war, from the harshness and ugliness of hatred, the indignity of exploitation, from the paralysis produced by fear, and access to the opportunities that life presents us.
+We are all human beings, and deserve and have human rights, the rights to free speech, freedom of religion, or freedom from religion if we wish, the right to define ourselves and our needs, the right to choose those who govern and who promulgate and execute the laws we live by and under, the right to our individual and collective desire for peace and security, to a world in which all our children can grow up free from the horrible intrusions of war, from the harshness and ugliness of hatred, the indignity of exploitation, from the paralysis produced by fear, and access to the opportunities that life presents us.
 We reserve the right to find our own meaning in this great, terrifying and magnificent universe.

 There is so much missing of all this, and especially in these early years of this new millennium we have seen so much we once took for granted broken and distorted by a rising insanity that seems to be gripping our planet.
 We have seen too much war and death, displacement from homes and homelands, suspicion of the stranger, greed and destruction, cynical manipulation, arbitrary and amoral use of force, and the rebirth of the language of lies and the abomination of hatred.